nim-lang/website/jekyll/faq.md

 The language borrows heavily from (in order of impact): Modula 3, Delphi, Ada, C++, Python, Lisp, Oberon.

-## What is Nim's take on concurrency?

-Nim primarily focusses on thread local (and garbage collected) heaps and message passing between threads.
-Each thread has its own GC, so no "stop the world" mechanism is necessary.
-An unsafe shared memory heap is also provided.

-Future versions will additionally include a GC "per thread group" and Nim's type system will be enhanced to accurately model this shared memory heap.

 ## How is Nim licensed?